omahs/imx-docs/docs/main/guides/link-sdk/link-nft-checkout-primary.md

 keywords: [imx-payments]
 ---

-The NFT Checkout Primary by fiat functionality is available in SDK v1.XX.XX(Add when experimental will be deleted)+ and is a collaboration between Immutable X and Moonpay.
+The NFT Checkout Primary by fiat functionality is available in SDK v1.35.7+ and is a collaboration between Immutable X and Moonpay.

 The NFT Checkout Primary process allows users to mint NFT on the Immutable X platform using a credit card.
 There's no gas price for minting, only a [Moonpay transaction fee](https://support.moonpay.com/hc/en-gb/articles/360011930117-What-fees-do-you-charge-).